Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 Bobber doggin from a boat

 If you are fishing from a boat, bobber doggin can also make it easier for the boat operator to get positioned well in relation to the wind or current.
-Bobber doggin also works well if the boat is slowly moving down the river.
+It also works well if the boat slowly moves down the river.

-If you are wading in the river fishing or from the bank, you can use bobber doggin while standing still or even slowly walk down the river as your bobber and bait drift along.
+If you are wading in the river or fishing from the bank, you can fish while standing still or even slowly walk down the river as your bobber and bait drift along.

-With bobber doggin, you can be positioned above or below your float and bait.
+The angler can be positioned above or below the float and bait.

 Bobber Dogging Presentation